Ordsall Hall: Radclyffe family home

-During the 1340s Sir John Radclyffe campaigned with Edward III in France, distinguishing himself at the battles of Caen, Crècy and Calais.
-As a reward for his service, the king allowed Sir John to take some Flemish weavers back to his Ordsall estate, where he built cottages for them to live in.
+During the 1340s, Sir John Radclyffe campaigned with Edward III in France, distinguishing himself at the battles of Caen, Crécy and Calais.
+As a reward for his service, the King allowed Sir John to take some Flemish weavers back to his Ordsall estate, where he built cottages for them to live in.
 English weaving skills at that time were poor, and textiles from Manchester were considered to be of particularly poor quality, so the Flemish weavers were employed in instructing the local weavers.
 They also started up a silk weaving industry, the foundation for Manchester's later cotton industry.

 The Dutch humanist and theologian Erasmus stayed at Ordsall Hall in 1499, and described it thus:

 The original cruck hall was replaced by the present Great Hall in 1512, after Sir Alexander Radclyffe was appointed High Sheriff of Lancashire.
 The hall is typical of others built at that time in the northwest of England, although it is one of the largest, and is unusual for the period in having no wall fireplace.
 The hall has an elaborate roof structure, as in the similar Rufford Old Hall.
 There is a slightly later small room above the large oriel bay, which may be an early addition as at Samlesbury Hall.

 Other alterations and additions were made during the 17th century, including a modest brick house added onto the west end in 1639, perhaps intended as a home for Sir Alexander's bailiff, as he himself no longer used the hall as his main residence by that time.
 The house was built at 90° to the timber-framed building, to which it was later joined.
 During the Civil War Sir Alexander, as a Royalist, was imprisoned and suffered financial hardship.
 Reduced means eventually forced his heir, John Radclyffe, into selling the hall to Colonel Samuel Birch in 1662, thus ending more than 300 years of his family's occupation.

 Later use

 At the time of the 1666 hearth tax survey, Ordsall Hall was the largest house in Salford, with 19 hearths.
 The Oldfield family of Leftwich, near Northwich, bought the estate at the end of the 17th century, and in 1704 it was sold again, to John Stock, a trustee of Cross Street Chapel.
 His family were probably the last owners to reside at the hall.
-The Stocks lived in the hall's central section, comprising "a large hall, lounge dining room, a chapel, six rooms on a floor, with brewhouse, large courts, stable, etc", while the two wings were leased tenants from about 1700.
-In 1756 the hall was sold to Samuel Hill of Shenstone, Staffordshire.
+The Stocks lived in the hall's central section, comprising "a large hall, lounge dining room, a chapel, six rooms on a floor, with brewhouse, large courts, stable, etc", while the two wings were leased to tenants from about 1700.
+In 1756, the hall was sold to Samuel Hill of Shenstone, Staffordshire.
 Two years later, on Hill's death, the house passed to his nephew, Samuel Egerton of Tatton.